greg-suehr/Spotipy/README.md

-Spotipy
+SpotiPI
 =========

 Spotipy is a lightweight Python library for the Spotify Web API.
 Learn more:
   - https://spotipy.readthedocs.io/en/latest/
   - https://developer.spotify.com/documentation/web-api/
   - https://developer.spotify.com/documentation/web-api/reference/object-model/
-This is a lightweight data cache and analysis environment as well as a few convenience scripts build on the Spotify Web API.
+SpotiPI is a lightweight data cache and analysis environment built on the API.

 ## Datastore